French Bulldog Pregnancy Overview

 What temperatures are risky for pregnant French Bulldogs?

-Heat tolerance is lower in this breed, especially late in pregnancy.
-Environmental management is important.
+Heat tolerance is reduced in this breed, particularly late in pregnancy.
+Environmental management is essential.

 Practical Record-Keeping for French Bulldog Breeders